Novice Uke: A Beginner’s First Ukulele Lesson

 Here’s a great video from James Hill on how NOT to hold your ukulele:

 Keep in mind that if you do flip the ukulele over and play it truly left handed, you’re going to need to convert other learning resources.
-There’s just not enough demand for anyone to create dedicated left handed tabs or detailed chord charts (though you can find some simple charts to get started, like this one).
+You can find some simple charts to get started, like this one, but, for the most part, there aren’t a lot of left hand-specific lessons.

 Tuning

-The ukulele usually requires tuning before playing.
-Unlike a piano which, once tuned, remains stable for many months, if not years at a time, an ukulele easily drifts out of pitch depending on the strings and environment, along with several other factors.
+Unlike a piano which, once tuned, remains stable for many months or years at a time, an ukulele easily drifts out of pitch depending on the strings and environment, along with several other factors.

-Ukuleles are almost always strung with plastic strings.
-These are usually nylon or variations on fluorocarbon fishing line.
+Ukuleles are usually strung with plastic strings.
+These are usually made from nylon or variations on fluorocarbon fishing line.

 You’ll probably want to start by learning to tune with an electronic tuner.
 Much more on how to do that in this lesson.